SchedMD/slurm-gcp/README.md

    partition will be marked as "down" to prevent jobs from launching until the image is created.
 After the image is created, the partition will be put into an "up" state and jobs can then run.

+   **NOTE:** When creating a compute image that has gpus attached, the process can take about 10 minutes.

    If the compute image needs to be updated, it can be done with the following
    command: